bdescalzo/SE_Project/docs/extended-event-flows.md

 ## Use Case 1: Talk With AI

 **Primary Actor:** Logged User, LLM AI

 **Preconditions:**
--Logged User has valid credentials.
+1. Logged User has valid credentials.
--Logged User has created at least one project.
+2. Logged User has created at least one project.

 ### Main Flow:
 Event Flow for "Ask Questions to AI" (Actor: User, LLM AI):